hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 Another essential thing to learn is transferring files back and forth between the local/remote computers using a command called *scp*.
 The *scp* command, however, takes a long time, and if you had to run it throughout a PA or anything else, simply checking to see whether you had the required output would be very time-consuming.
 Within the next steps, we'll see how to resolve this problem.

->Follow these steps to understand how to move files (also the screenshot displays a very nice visual):
+>Follow these steps to understand how to move files (also the screenshot below displays a very nice visual):
 1. Make sure you’re not logged into the remote computer
 2. Create a .java file on your computer
 - Feel free to copy the WhereAmI.java file on the screenshot below